loc-trinh/Rango/README.md

 # Rango
 Django catergory project with search API.
 Favorite pages are added to user created categories.
+Bootstrap and JQuery supported.